-As part of the "Capital Project," an initiative of Edge Finance and the Ford Foundation, the Institute of Peruvian Studies conducted research and implemented a pilot program to generate knowledge to facilitate Bim's launch, test operativity and determine acceptance levels among clients and agents.
+As part of "Proyecto Capital", an initiative spearheaded by the consulting firm Edge Finance and the Ford Foundation, the Institute of Peruvian Studies conducted research and implemented a pilot program to generate knowledge to facilitate Bim's launch, test operativity and determine acceptance levels among clients and agents.

-Research focused in understanding the tool's potential uses and the benefits for users.
+Research focused understanding the tool's potential uses and the benefits for users.
 Subsequently, financial education workshops were held for both participants and future agents.
 Next, a pilot program for implementation was rolled out.